ClassicBSK/MiniML/README.md

 | ML Service  | http://localhost:8000        | FastAPI ML API                 |
 | Database    | localhost:5432               | PostgreSQL |

+Go to the url: http://localhost:4200/register to get started or http://localhost:4200/login If you already have an account created in this instance

 ---

 ## 🧪 Development Tips